-Goal 2: Provide equitable access to District opportuniti recognition of diversification in copopulation. ensure equitable access to Unity District opportunities (i.e., programs, enrollment, and employment).
-Hosting industry people for tours at Shone Farm as part of SRJC fundraising Hosting high school tours at Shone Farm (allowing interactions with high school Ag &amp; NR teachers) Working relationship with Sonoma County CTE Foundation In syllabi, provide information of health, wellness, support, mentoring, and disability resources Distributed to all faculty a syllabus template including information about basic needs services climate and culture for everyone who interacts with SRJC.
-At start of class, solicit from each student information about their barriers to success Respond to those barriers such that each student feels valued and included In Wine Studies, sent video message to each student (in certain classes) to encourage them and ascertain their interests Goal 2: Promote a community culture sustainability.
-Objective: Identify annual goals Annually, devote part of one department meeting to a brainstorming session on opportunities to increase sustainability in our facilities and programs Passed organic certification of the Shone Farm Vineyard and Winery For savings in electricity, cooled the wine crush pad with a canopy

-• Each academic year, With SRJC Facilities, execute on at least two initiated a night-air cooling sustainability increases project for saving energy in the Shone Farm Winery
+Goal 1: Formalize a campus climate that is culturally aware and prioritizes efforts in support of inclusion, diversity, equity, antiracism, and accessibility (IDEAA).
+Objective: Establish and regularly assess an identifiable campus climate and culture for everyone who interacts with SRJC.
+At start of class, solicit from each student information about their barriers to success Respond to those barriers such that each student feels valued and included • In Wine Studies, sent video message to each student (in certain classes) to encourage them and ascertain their interests Goal 2: Promote a community culture of sustainability.
+Objective: Identify annual goals for sustainability, including the creation and regular assessment of a District Sustainability Plan that achieves the Presidential Climate Commitment Annually, devote part of one department meeting to a brainstorming session on opportunities to increase sustainability in our facilities and programs Each academic year, execute on at least two sustainability increases Passed organic certification of the Shone Farm Vineyard and Winery For savings in electricity, cooled the wine crush pad with a canopy With SRJC Facilities, initiated a night-air cooling project for saving energy in the Shone Farm Winery